skvamme/command-line-compass/README.md

 The compass has man overboard functionality.
 Current location can be saved and later you can get distance and bearing to that saved place.

-Start the terminal app and start atlast with sudo ./atlast -icompass.atl
+Start the terminal app and start atlast with sudo ./atlast -icompass.atl Stop atlast with Ctrl-D

 Usefull words are:
   init for calibration.